-The mountain Aenos is believed to have taken its name from the ancient Greek word Aenos (= hymn), due to the worship activity in honor of Aenisius Zeus that took place in a sanctuary on the mountain.
-In addition, Aenos was an important natural and economic resource for the Kefalinians, as from antiquity to modern history has been a source of wealth and prosperity through the continuous supply of the island in timber from the exploitation of the Kefalonian fir.
-Finally, an interesting myth that accompanies mount Aenos, concerns the existence of a huge, winged dragon on the mountain, as noted in an official state document of 1509, which offers an area of forest to anyone who managed to kill the man-eating beast!
+Mount Aenos is believed to have taken its name from the ancient Greek word Aenos (= hymn), due to the worship activity in honor of Aenisius Zeus that took place in a sanctuary on the mountain.
+In addition, Aenos was an important natural and economic resource for the Kefalinians, as from antiquity to modern history it has been a source of wealth and prosperity through the continuous supply of the island in timber from the exploitation of the Kefalonian fir.
+An interesting myth that accompanies mount Aenos, concerns the existence of a huge, winged dragon on the mountain, as noted in an official state document of 1509, which offers an area of forest to anyone who managed to kill the man-eating beast!

 The mountain range Aenos - Roudi - Agia Dynati is the dominant geomorphological feature of the island.
-It consists a part of the Greek mountain ranges, which formed during the various phases of the Alpine orogeny of the Meso- Tethys sediments.
-The Aenos anticline with an NW-SE development orientation and a ridge length of 11 km is the result of the effect of a series of successive tectonic deformations, mainly with a compressive nature (reverse faults), which have been interrupted by periods of rock decompression (normal faults).
+It constitutes a part of the Greek mountain ranges, which were formed during the various phases of the Alpine orogeny of the Meso- Tethys sediments.
+The Aenos anticline with an NW-SE development orientation and a ridge length of 11 km is the result of the effect of a series of successive tectonic deformations, mainly of a compressive nature (reverse faults), which have been interrupted by periods of rock decompression (normal faults).
 The main tectonic forms that were formed during the phase of its alpine deformation, are mainly related to the placement of the Ionian thrust sheet on the Pre-Apulia during the Lower Pliocene (5.333 million years).
 One of these old faults with which Aenos emerged, is the Aenos reverse fault.
 This is followed by a period of decompression with normal faults corresponding to the Upper Pleistocene - Lower Pleistocene (3.500-0.781 million years) (Figure 5).
-Aenos belongs to the Pre-Apulia zone where Upper Cretaceous (100.5-66.00 million years) thin-bedded to thick-bedded limestones predominate.
-These limestones consist of the main part of the island.
+Aenos belongs to the Pre-Apulia zone where Upper Cretaceous (100.5-66.00 million years) thin-bedded to thick-bedded limestones predominate from which consists of the main part of the island.
 Furthermore, Lower Cretaceous (145.0-100.5 million years) dolomites prevail in the lower parts of the southwestern slopes of Aenos (from Simotata to Markopoulo).
 Aenos contains various fossils of marine organisms such as: Foraminifers, Rudists, Gastropods, Bivalves, Sponges, Bryozoans, Echinoderms and Cephalopods (Ammonites).
 The most characteristic fossils of Aenos are: Rudists (Rudistacea) which include the groups of Hippuritidae and Radiolitidae.
-Due to the lithological composition and the intense tectonics that prevail, it results the creation of various "karst" geomorphs, such as sinkholes and caves (Cave of Nimfi, Petasi Cave).
+Due to the lithological composition and the intense tectonics that prevail, it results in the creation of various "karst" geomorphs, such as sinkholes and caves (Cave of Nimfi, Petasi Cave).
 The characteristic of the area is the lack of karstic springs.
 The only spring, located in the area of Zoodochos Pigi Monastery is found above the settlement of Arginia, on the southeastern slopes of Aenos.
 In this view point, the intense geomorphology of the mountain (anticline) is easily observable, as well as the view of the southern part of Kefalonia island, which consists mainly of post- Alpine deposits (Figure 2, 3 & 4).

-The national park of Mt.
-Aenos constitutes, without doubt, the most important and well-studied, protected area of Cephalonia Island, with remarkable biodiversity.
-Looking around, one is easily convinced that the dominant feature of the area is the dense forest of the Cephalonian Fir (Abies cephalonica).
-In fact, this species was first described in 1832 from Cephalonia and is endemic to Greece.
-In the National Park, ca. 450 plant taxa have been described, among which two are stenotopic, endemic taxa of the higher altitudes of the National Park, i.e. the Cephalonian Violet (Viola cephalonica) and the Cephalonian Skullcap (Scutellaria rupestris sub sp. cephalonica).
-The former has its most important sub-population in the nearby, fenced antennae area, whereas the latter also exists on roadsides of this area.
-Moreover, Ajuga orientalis subsp. aenesia is a Cephalonian endemic and, in general, many other taxa are rare/endemic plants of the Ionian region or of Greece.
+Aenos National Park with its remarkable biodiversity constitutes, undoubtedly, the most important and well-studied protected area of Kefalonia Island.
+Looking around, one is easily convinced that the dominant feature of the area is the dense forest of the Kefalonian Fir (Abies cephalonica).
+In fact, this species was first described in 1832 at Kefalonia and is endemic to Greece.
+In the National Park, ca. 450 plant taxa have been described, among which two are stenotopic endemic taxa thriving at the highest altitudes of the National Park, i.e. the Kefalonian Violet (Viola cephalonica) and the Kefalonian Skullcap (Scutellaria rupestris sub sp. cephalonica).
+The former has its most important sub-population in the nearby fenced antennae area, whereas the latter also grows on the road sides of the same area.
+Moreover, Ajuga orientalis subsp. aenesia is a Kefalonian endemic species, while many other taxa are rare/endemic plants of the Ionian region or of Greece.
 It should be noted that the National Park hosts a significant flora of orchids (ca. 25 taxa), some of which are Greek endemics.
-In addition, the mushroom diversity in the National Park is remarkable and some taxa of Mt.
-Aenos, constitute the first reports for Greece!
-Regarding the fauna, the National Park supports a remarkable avifauna with over 100 species recorded so far, among them several birds of prey and a large number of passerine species.
-In fact, Montagu’s Harrier (Circus pygargus) is Critically Endangered for Greece, the Lanner Falcon (Falco biarmicus) and the Golden Eagle (Aquila chrysaetos) are Endangered, the Long-legged Buzzard (Buteorufinus) is Vulnerable, and the Short-toed Snake-Eagle (Circaetus gallicus), the Eurasian Skylark (Alauda arvensis) and the Lesser Grey Shrike (Lanius minor) are Near Threatened.
-An important element of the avifauna is also the Rock Partridge (Alectoris graeca), a Vulnerable species for Greece, occupying the tall summits of Mt.
-Aenos and steep slopes, therefore this area is part of its habitat.
-Fourteen reptiles have also been recorded in the National park, such as the Greek Algyroides (Algyroides moreoticus), a Greek endemic lizard, easier to locate in shady places in the Fir forest etc. Regarding the mammals, perhaps the most bizarre-looking animal is the mole (Talpa stankovici), an underground-living species, which on Greek islands occurs only on Mt.
-Aenos and on Corfu Island.
+In addition, the mushroom diversity in the National Park is remarkable and some taxa constitute the first reports for Greece!
+Regarding fauna, the National Park supports a remarkable avifauna with over 100 species recorded so far, among which several birds of prey and a large number of passerine species.
+In fact, Montagu’s Harrier (Circus pygargus) is considered a Critically Endangered species in Greece, the Lanner Falcon (Falco biarmicus) and the Golden Eagle (Aquila chrysaetos) are Endangered species and the Long-legged Buzzard (Buteo rufinus) is Vulnerable.
+The Short-toed Snake-Eagle (Circaetus gallicus), the Eurasian Skylark (Alauda arvensis) and the Lesser Grey Shrike (Lanius minor) are Near Threatened.
+An important element of the avifauna is also the Rock Partridge (Alectoris graeca), a Vulnerable species in Greece occupying the tall summits and steep slopes of Mt.
+Aenos, so that this area makes part of its habitat.
+Fourteen species of reptiles have also been recorded in the National park, such as the Greek Algyroides (Algyroides moreoticus), a Greek endemic lizard frequently found at shady places of the Fir forest, etc. Regarding mammals, perhaps the most bizarre-looking animal is the mole (Talpa stankovici), an underground-living species; among the Greek islands it occurs only on Mt.
+Aenos and Corfu.